 Corporate Governance Guidelines.
 The Board of Directors has adopted corporate governance guidelines to assist and guide its members in the exercise of its responsibilities.
 These guidelines should be interpreted in accordance with any requirements imposed by applicable federal or state law or regulation, the Nasdaq Stock Market and our Certificate of Incorporation and By-laws.
 Our corporate governance guidelines are available in the corporate governance section of our website at http://governance.vygr.com.
 Although these corporate governance guidelines have been approved by the Board of Directors, it is expected that these guidelines will evolve over time as customary practice and legal requirements change.
-In particular, guidelines that encompass legal, regulatory or exchange requirements are modified.
+In particular, guidelines that encompass legal, regulatory or exchange requirements as they currently exist will be deemed to be modified as and to the extent that such legal, regulatory or exchange requirements are modified.
 In addition, the guidelines may also be amended by the Board of Directors at any time as it deems appropriate.